rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 The ratio (310/752331) / (2/340411) = 0.00041205267	/ 0.00000587525 = 70.1 which tells us that ‘everything’ is about 70 times more likely to appear in Austen than in Brunton.
 If we calculate this ratio for every word in both documents, we can  find the set of words for each text or group of texts that are, in a sense, the most important words in that text - if we can judge importance by relative frequency of use.

 This is the measure we are using in this exercise.
-However, there are some limits to what it can tell us, and a number of other methods for comparing texts and corpora exist; for example, you can
+However, there are some limits to what it can tell us, and a number of other methods for comparing texts and corpora exist; for example, In the "Further Reading" and "Extra Credit" sections you will find ideas and examples of how some people have gone about accounting for these shortcomings.
+The bottom line, however, is that we may be able to build a better way of determining which words to use as a representation or stand-in for our texts, but they will always remain a very specific and partial representation.
+This is a *good* thing.

 ### Corpus: to what can we compare Austen?

-Comparing Austen's novels and compete works
+Comparing Austen's novels and compete works to "everything else" sounds great in theor

 Almost all computational text analysis work requires that we pre-process or "clean" existing machine-readable texts before we can use them.